vmware-archive/concourse-pipeline-samples/email-with-attachments/README.md

 ```
    EMAIL_ATTACHMENTS: '[{ "filename": "myfile1.txt","path": "./my-path/myfile1.txt", "contentType":"text/plain"},{ "filename": "report.json","path": "./my-path/report.json", "contentType":"application/json"}]'
 ```

+You are now ready to run your pipeline and send emails with attachments from it.

 **Note**: some SMTP hosts, such as Gmail, enforce restrict security roles about the source app that requests emails.
 See [this note](https://nodemailer.com/using-gmail/) on how to configure your account to avoid your emails from being rejected by the server.

 ---